-The year was a relatively stable one for pilot attrition with the annual rate for the FY ending at 12.2%.
-This is in line with and in fact slightly below historical averages and easily manageable particularly with the cadet programme now well established.
-Another 20 Cadets from the Australian Airline Pilot Academy (AAPA) commenced employment with Rex during the year through the successful Cadet Programme bringing the total number of Rex cadets in the group to 71 as at 30 June 2011 including four Flying Instructors at AAPA and three who joined Pel-Air in the year.
+The Pilot attrition rate for the FY was in line with historical averages; however a higher percentage of the attrition were Captains.
+Another 28 Cadets from the Australian Airline Pilot Academy (AAPA) commenced employment with Rex during the year through the successful Cadet Programme, bringing the total number of Rex cadets in the group to 116 as at 30 June 2012 including six Flying Instructors at AAPA and four who have joined Pel-Air.
+Of these, 77 were flying as First Officers by the end of the FY.